Banat Swabian dialect: Background

 The location of Banat in southwestern Europe, situated between Romania, Hungary, and Serbia.

-When they arrived in Banat during the Modern Age, most of the initial Banat Swabian colonists were not from the historical German region of Swabia.
+The Banat was largely depopulated during the centuries-long Ottoman wars.
+Following the liberation of the last Ottoman-occupied territory of the Kingdom of Hungary in the Austro-Turkish War of 1716–1718.
+The region was sparsely populated; to strengthen the borderlands, Queen Maria Theresa initiated a state-sponsored colonization program.
+Swabian colonists arrived in Banat in the 18th century; most of the initial Banat Swabian colonists were not from the historical German region of Swabia.
 They also came from other regions of present-day Germany and even from Luxembourg.
-Therefore, the dialect of the Banat Swabians is a West Central German dialect which is part of the Moselle-Franconian family and thereby shares several linguistic similarities with another German dialect spoken in Romania, namely Transylvanian Saxon, as well as with Luxembourgish from which the latter is mainly descended.
-In addition, Banat Swabian is also closer to Palatine German (Pfälzisch) or other Rhenish Franconian dialects such as that spoken in Saarland (i.e. Saarländisch).
+Therefore, the dialect of the Banat Swabians is a West Central German dialect, which is part of the Moselle-Franconian family and thereby shares several linguistic similarities with another German dialect spoken in Romania, namely Transylvanian Saxon, as well as with Luxembourgish from which the latter is mainly descended.
+In addition, Banat Swabian is also closer to Palatine German (Pfälzisch) or other Rhenish Franconian dialects such as that spoken in Saarland (i.e., Saarländisch).

 Hence, only Sathmar Swabian is an actual Alemannic German Swabian dialect, whereas Banat Swabian is closer to Palatine German.
-It also has words from Romanian and Serbian, being influenced by these two languages given the centuries-long cohabitation between the Germans with Romanians and Serbians in Banat.
+It also has words from Romanian and Serbian, being influenced by these two languages given the centuries-long cohabitation between the Germans and the Romanians and Serbians in Banat.
 It is locally known as Schwowisch in Bačka, Serbia.